MuhammadShoaibKalim/DBMS/SQL.md

    1. Aliases in SQL are used to give a table or a column a temporary name.
 This is often useful to make your SQL queries more readable and manageable, especially when dealing with joins.
    2. MySQL does not directly support FULL OUTER JOIN.
 You can achieve the same result using a UNION of LEFT JOIN and RIGHT JOIN.
+   3. In join we place one column from a table with another table column via inner/left/right/full join.
  ```
 SELECT columns
 FROM table1 AS alias1